 How should an enterprise calculate the EED Article 11 threshold?

-Calculate the threshold at enterprise level using average annual energy consumption over the previous three years.
-Article 11 says the calculation takes all energy carriers together, so the file should not isolate only electricity, only gas, only one site, or only one business unit if the enterprise boundary is broader under the applicable national rule.
+Calculate the threshold at enterprise level using average annual for the three completed years before the assessment year: n-3, n-2, and n-1.
+Article 11 says to take all energy carriers together, so the record cannot cover only electricity, gas, one site, or one business unit when the applicable enterprise boundary is broader.

 If the enterprise is above 85 TJ, Article 11 points to an independently certified energy management system.
 If it is above 10 TJ and does not implement an energy management system, Article 11 points to an energy audit obligation.
 The 10 TJ test is not a smaller version of the 85 TJ duty; it is the audit threshold for enterprises that do not have an energy management system.